tanjera/screeps/to.do.md

 - Colony function
 	- Creep ability to request another creep to move/swap spaces
 		- If burrower blocked from source, request blocking creep to swap spaces

+- Remote Mining
+	- Creates a road from source to colony

 - Alliance
 	- Sites.Support, help an ally build